 The costs associated with a bad hire are quite staggering; recent research would suggest that it can be as high as 30% of their annual salary and doesn’t touch on how it impacts the team morale and productivity with just one ‘bad apple’.
 To mitigate risk is to take a methodical approach when hiring; be clear on the duties and expectations of the role you are hiring for before you start.
 Define the key performance objectives for the role being hired for so that you can properly motivate and incentivize employees to show their worth and have impact on the company.
 Build in some measures to ensure alignments with team dynamics and company philosophies, add in some testing and background reference checks.
 Is this enough?
 Not always.
 Is it worth the effort?
 Absolutely!

 Crafting a recruitment strategy is paramount to long term success with hiring.
-I talk to a lot of business owners and hiring managers who I get to know by asking them about their past hiring decisions and practices and what they feel have been their successes and their failures.
+I talk to a lot of business owners and hiring managers about their past hiring decisions and practices and what they feel have been their successes and their failures.
 I take stock in both in order to plan the strategy on how to find the best person to add to their team.